 The importance of magnesium cannot be overstated when it comes to conditions such as heart disease or osteoporosis.
 The western world is currently far too over-calcified, and promoting calcium supplementation for people who are low in magnesium (which most are) not only increases soft tissue and arterial calcification while weakening bone structure, it also creates increased risk of heart attack.
 Many people have high levels of calcium and very low levels of magnesium, and should these individuals undergo an extremely stressful event, or even undergo intense exercise, a heart attack could result.
 Many individuals are put on blood pressure medication without ever even having their magnesium level checked.
 In all likelihood, that person has low magnesium contributing to their high blood pressure, yet the blood pressure medication further lowers magnesium - the one mineral most important for regulating blood pressure!
 A lot of emphasis is also placed on cholesterol levels.
 An equally important focus should be on the mineral imbalances that affect cholesterol levels.
 For example, when copper is deficient relative to zinc, HDL decreases while LDL increases.
 This imbalance can lead to hardening of the arteries, regardless of the total serum cholesterol or triglyceride levels.
+As potassium plays a key role in regulating heart rhythm, heart palpitations and a-fib can very commonly be attributed to a simple potassium deficiency.
 Copper imbalance, a common factor in adrenal fatigue, thyroid issues, depression, anxiety, and a host of other symptoms, is almost always incorrectly assessed through blood testing.
-Levels in the blood, the transport system of the body, provide very little correlation to the stored mineral status at the cellular level.
+Mineral levels in the blood, the transport system of the body, provide very little correlation to the stored mineral status at the cellular level.
 HTMA can provide a much better understanding of such mineral imbalances and, in turn, provide improved guidance for corrective protocols.
 Proactive prevention as well as correction of conditions such as those aforementioned should always include an understanding of the body's stored mineral levels.

 "I would venture to say that divorce courts are loaded with people who's relationships were destroyed by copper toxicity."